ksbarrow/kssbarrow.github.io/index.md

 ## Biography

-I am a NASA Hubble Postdoctoral Fellow at the Harvard University and Smithsonian Center for Astronomy in Boston, Massachusetts.
+I am a NASA Hubble Postdoctoral Fellow at the Harvard University and Smithsonian Center for Astronomy in Cambridge, Massachusetts.
 In summer 2022 I will be transitioning to an assistant professor position at the University of Illinois at Urbana-Champaign.

 I am mostly interested in modeling galaxy and star formation numerically as well as producing mock observations of the early Universe.
 I am also interested in orbital mechanics modeling for spacecraft missions in our solar system.